t0biW/SAP_BTP_onboarding/docs/01_Set_up_BAS.md

 # Getting Started

-Welcome to this onboarding guide for developing applications on SAP BTP via BAS.
+Welcome to the onboarding guide for developing applications on SAP Business Technology Platform (BTP) via Business Application Studio (BAS).
 The ultimate goal here is to build and deploy a full-stack application.
 For that, it is necessary  to have a subaccount in SAP BTP to be able to subscribe to SAP Business Application Studio.

 ## Launch SAP Business Application Studio